 MSc in Mathematical Finance

 This is an exciting and intensive one-year taught postgraduate programme.
 Our team of dedicated lecturers and support staff help to keep the course one of our most popular.
-In each year the class consists of around 40 students, typically from about 10 to 15 different countries.
+In a typical year the class consists of around 35-40 students, from a number of different countries.

 The Department of Mathematics, the University of York, and the historic City of York provide a uniquely attractive environment in which to live and study.